fedora-modularity/dependency-report/modules/bootstrap/README.md

 Please see the **missing RPM build dependencies ([source](all/buildtime-source-packages-short.txt) or [binary](all/buildtime-binary-packages-short.txt)) lists** for more information.
 ## Binary RPM packages
 These are RPM dependencies of the [bootstrap top-level package set](bootstrap.csv).
 They should be either:
-* split into other modules and be used as modular dependncies
+* split into other modules and be used as modular dependencies
 * included in this bootstrap module
 ### Packages
 | |aarch64 |armv7hl |i686 |ppc64 |ppc64le |s390x |x86_64 |